 Thought by many to be the best striker Germany has ever produced — despite the illustrious records of players such as Miroslav Klose, Karl-Heinz Rummenigge, and Jurgen Klinsmann — Gerd Muller is a legend of the European game.
 The Bayern Munich and West Germany centre forward won pretty much everything there is to win, including the 1974 World Cup, the 1972 European Championship, the 1970 Ballon d'Or, and the UEFA Champions League, scoring hundreds of goals for club and country during the 1960s and 1970s.
 He currently stands as the 3rd top scorer in World Cup history.

 A strong, aggressive, talismanic figure with wonderful technical ability and a dazzling array of finishes in his locker, Luis Suarez has shone at every single club he's played at.
-A key pioneer in Liverpool's (ultimately unsuccessful) charge for the Premier League title under Brendan Rogers, he's been at his best in La Liga with Barcelona and Atletico Madrid, winning numerous La Liga titles, a Champions League trophy, and a Copa America with Uruguay (amongst other honours), and scoring a whopping 482 career goals along the way.
+A key pioneer in Liverpool's (ultimately unsuccessful) charge for the Premier League title under Brendan Rogers, he's been at his best in La Liga with Barcelona and Atletico Madrid, winning numerous La Liga titles, a Champions League trophy, and a Copa America with Uruguay (amongst other honours), and scoring more than 500 career goals along the way.

 If you've got a prestigious international award with your name on it, it's a pretty good testament to your impact on the global game.
 The Puskas Award is an annual accolade given to the male or female footballer judged to have scored the "most beautiful" goal of the calendar year.
 And the naming is pretty apt; Ferenc Puskas was a marvelously talented forward who played for Hungary and Real Madrid (as well as Hungarian giants Budapest Honved earlier on) in the middle of the 20th century, known for his excellent technique and prolific goalscoring ability.